-- Except where section one hundred and sixteen applies, a receiver of any property of a company shall- - (a) within one month, or such longer period as the Registrar may allow, after the end of the period of twelve months from the date of his appointment and of every subsequent period of twelve months until he ceases to act, lodge with the Registrar an abstract showing the receiver's receipts and payments during that period of twelve months; and - (b) within one month, or such longer period as the Registrar may allow, after he ceases to act as receiver, lodge with the Registrar an abstract showing the receiver's receipts and payments during the period from the end of the twelve months to which the last abstract (if any) related, and the total of those receipts and payments during the whole period of his appointment. - (2) A receiver who fails to comply with this section shall be guilty of an offence, and shall be liable on conviction to a fine not exceeding ten monetary units for each day that the failure continues.
+- (1) Except where section one hundred and sixteen applies, a receiver of any property of a company shall- - (a) within one month, or such longer period as the Registrar may allow, after the end of the period of six months from the date of the receiver's appointment and of every subsequent period of three months until the receiver ceases to act, lodge with the Registrar an abstract showing the receiver's receipts and payments during that period of three months; and

+- (b) within one month, or such longer period as the Registrar may allow, after the receiver ceases to act as receiver, lodge with the Registrar an abstract showing the receiver's receipts and payments during the period from the end of the twelve months to which the last abstract, if any, related, and the total of those receipts and payments during the whole period of the receiver's appointment. - (2) The Registrar may require a receiver to produce any document or information concerning the affairs of the company. - (3) A receiver who contravenes this section commits an offence and is liable, upon conviction, to a fine not exceeding one thousand penalty units for each day that the failure continues.